-Modern cars have more electronics than you can think.
+Modern cars have more electronics than you can think of.
 Almost every vital part has tons of sensors on it with a dedicated computer called ECU (Electrical Control Unit).
 Usually, there are from several up to hundreds of ECU’s on a single car.
 Especially luxury ones.
 All modules have to work as an organized unit.
 So this is where a reliable connection interface is needed.

 Probably you’ve already heard of CAN bus (Controller Area Network).
-It is a standard bus interface used in most vehicles where board computer communicates with separate control ECUs taking care of engine, gearbox, climate, security alarm, safety bags.
+It is a standard bus interface used in most vehicles where the board computer communicates with separate control ECUs taking care of the engine, gearbox, climate, security alarm, safety bags.
 CAN devices are connected by using twisted pair signal wires that are more resistant to noises.
 Signals usually operate at the 5V level.
 The transfer speed can reach up to 1Mb/s for 40m cable lengths.

 Engineers have put lots of thought into CAN protocol.
 It was designed to be flexible, reliable, and robust.
 There can be more than one master CAN device on the same bus.
 For instance, there can be a situation when several masters start communication at the same time.
 In this case, there is a message priority used to determine which one will have the right to transmit data first.
 CAN nodes act as independent units and can receive any message and take action if needed.
 This feature is called ‘multicast.’
 This allows adding new CAN devices to an existing bus without reconfiguring the existing setup.

 CAN vs LIN interface

 CAN interface is a complex interface allowing to have multiple masters what makes it robust and versatile.
 But due to the increasing cost of the number of electronics used in cars, manufacturers started looking for cheaper solutions that would complement the CAN bus and be more affordable.
 They came up with LIN (Local Interconnect Network) bus.